KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

     Cross navigation option.

 Open the **layer** tab of the Location Intelligence options panel and click on cross navigation select mode.
-Now the cross navigation is activated and if you click, for example, on one of the state of :numref:`locatintelldoc` it will compare the above popup.
+Now the cross navigation is activated and if you click, for example, on one of the state it will compare the above popup.

 .. figure:: media/image385.png